 Ralph wasted no time helping individual student-athletes realize their full potential.
 Jordyn Cambridge, Iyana Moore and Sacha Washington earned All-SEC accolades during the 2021-22 campaign.
 Cambridge recorded the program’s first postseason triple-double during the SEC Tournament, while she and Moore contributed to a program-record 17 3-pointers against Alabama State on Dec.
 28, 2021.

-Ralph was an instrumental figure in player development with the Huskies, she has tutored greats like Paige Bueckers, who became the first individual to ever win the Naismith Trophy, Associated Press Player of the Year, USBWA National Player of the Year, the Lieberman Award and the Wooden Award as a freshman after the 2020-21 season.
+Ralph was an instrumental figure in recruiting and player development with the Huskies.
+She mentored standouts like Paige Bueckers, who in 2020-21 became the first freshman to sweep the major national player-of-the-year awards: the Naismith Trophy, Associated Press Player of the Year, USBWA National Player of the Year, Lieberman Award and Wooden Award.